-If you want to emphasize that your character is somehow "different" from everyone else, you can underline this by giving him/her a physical deformity; one of the most popular options is extra digits.
+If you want to emphasize that your character is somehow "different" from everyone else, you can underline this by giving them a physical deformity; one of the most popular options is extra digits.
 The reason for this choice is simple: unlike many other deformities which look "obviously wrong" and therefore repulsive at first sight, a sixth finger or a toe may look perfectly normal and not be noticeable unless one deliberately counts them.

-Depending on the Writer, it can be either an obvious defect (probably symbolizing covert malignity of the person) or a Charm Point emphasizing how adorably unconventional the character is.
+Depending on the Writer, it can be either an obvious defect (probably symbolizing covert malignity of the person) or a Sexy Flaw emphasizing how adorably unconventional the character is.
 It may also serve a functional purpose: with extra digits, the character may be able to do something no one else can (like playing certain piano compositions).
 Often, it is relevant to the plot because it reveals that a character is secretly related to another character with the same trait, or it otherwise says something about their ancestry.
 It can also serve to distinguish the character if a description of them is necessary: if you're looking for a six-fingered man, it's easier to just say that than to describe features such as age and hair color that could apply to lots of people.

 Non-human entities, animals and monsters do not qualify for this trope, with the exception of human-like species who are only distinguished from humans by a different number of digits.

 In Real Life, this condition is called polydactyly.
 Sometimes the finger is just a flesh stub, but in rarer cases, it's an actual, functional sixth finger.
 In the latter case, this condition is actually Cursed with Awesome: studies show that people with functional sixth fingers are able to perform tasks better than the others, and develop extra brain functions.